 Travelers passing through Capitol Gorge in the 19th and early 20th centuries etched the canyon wall with their names and the date they passed.
 Directly across the canyon from the Pioneer Register and about 50 feet up are signatures etched into the canyon wall by an early United States Geologic Survey crew.
 Though it's illegal to write or scratch on the canyon walls today, plenty of damage has been done by vandals over the years.
 You can reach the register via an easy hike

-from the sheltered trailhead at the end of Capitol Gorge Road; the register is about 10 minutes along the hike to the sandstone "tanks."
+from the sheltered trailhead at the end of Capitol Gorge Road, 10.3 miles south of visitor center; the register is about 10 minutes along the hike to the sandstone "tanks."

-Off Scenic Dr., 9 miles south of visitor center, Capitol Reef National Park, Utah, 84775, United States
+Off Scenic Dr., Capitol Reef National Park, Utah, 84775, United States